Pete Hogan is

 style in the broad context of modernism and Irish Art.

-Pete Hogan specialises in the painting of buildings and streets and more
+in the painting of buildings and streets and more recently

-He has also Written The Artist on the Island, about Achill in the west of Ireland and
+Written The Artist on the Island, about Achill in the west

 Pete Hogan has